Out of harm’s way

 Callan Ward says wear a helmet

-Watch Greater Western Sydney Giants co-captain Callan Ward in our new helmet safety video.
+Watch Greater Western Sydney Giants star Callan Ward in our helmet safety video.
 You can find out how to choose the right kind of helmet and fit it correctly to protect your head and stay safe.

 Young children who wear helmets from the moment they start riding their first wheeled toy will be safer from head injuries.
 They will also be more likely to continue to wear helmets throughout their lives.
 A young child’s skull is soft and easily injured.
 To protect children when riding wheeled toys or bicycles, it is important that they wear a correctly fitted and Australian Standards Approved helmet.